aghan/angular2_hello_world/README.md

 # An Sample Hello World application

 # Prerequisites
-You have have NodeJS, npm and Gulp installed
+You should have NodeJS, npm and Gulp installed.
+Follow the below instructions to install these items.

 ## NodeJS

-Node is used to run standalone JS program on a server.
-We will use NodeJS to run our package manager (nam) and Gulp, an automated task runner
+NodeJS(or Node) is used to run standalone JS program on a server.
+We will use NodeJS as an environment to run our package manager (npm) and Gulp, an automated task runner.

 ### For OSX
 For OSX, there are two ways to install Node:

 **1. Via Homebrew:**

-First make sure you have Homebrew package manager installed: Check this link out for installing Homebrew: http://coolestguidesontheplanet.com/installing-homebrew-on-os-x-el-capitan-10-11-package-manager-for-unix-apps/
+First make sure you have the Homebrew package manager installed.
+Check this link out for installing Homebrew: http://coolestguidesontheplanet.com/installing-homebrew-on-os-x-el-capitan-10-11-package-manager-for-unix-apps/

-Now, go to your terminal and type this command:
+Now, assuming you have Homebrew installed, go to your terminal and type this command:

 ```
 brew install node
 ```

-This process will automatically install npm, which couls be accessible via your terminal.
+This process will automatically install Node and npm, which could be accessible via your terminal.

 **2. Via Node package installer**

  - Go to : https://nodejs.org/en/
  - Download the mature and dependable node version (v4.3.0)
- - Install the package as we normally do on OSX
+ - Install the package as we normally do on OSX.
- - This process will automatically install npm, which couls be accessible via your terminal.
+ - This process will automatically install npm, which could be accessible via your terminal.

 ### For Ubuntu